3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 If a row exists in the left table, but not the right table, it will be replicated in the joined table, but have rows with NULL columns from the right table.

-FROM concept as c
+FROM person as p

-LEFT JOIN procedure_occurrence AS po
+LEFT JOIN procedure_occurrence as po

-3.7 Other kinds of JOINs
+3.8 Other kinds of JOINs

 • The RIGHT JOIN is identical to LEFT JOIN, except that the rows preserved are from the right table.